(Pentanchidae)

 Довгоноса котяча акула Янга

 It is believed to inhabit the Bismarck Archipelago, north-east of Papua New Guinea.
-It might live in the depths of 630–786 m.
+It might live at depths of 630–786 m.

 (Apristurus stenseni)